Aliiatt/Projects-/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-linux2/README.md

 ```bash
 kubectl get nodes
 ```

-- Run `docker container ls` on the worker nodes command to list the Docker images running on the worker nodes.
-We should see an empty list.

 - By default, the Kubernetes cgroup driver is set to system, but docker is set to systemd.
 We need to change the Docker cgroup driver by creating a configuration file `/etc/docker/daemon.json` and adding the following line then restart deamon, docker and kubelet: